-The third edition of the Risk & Resilience Festival is once again organised by the University of Twente, in collaboration with the Genootschap for Risicomanagement (the Risk Management Society) and PRIMO.
+The fourth edition of the Risk & Resilience Festival is once again organised by the University of Twente, in collaboration with the Genootschap for Risicomanagement (the Risk Management Society) and PRIMO.
 Together, we aim to make a contribution to, and shape, a sustainable Netherlands.
 Will you join us?

-What: Risk & Resilience Festival 2019
+What: Risk & Resilience Festival 2020

-When: 7 November 2019
+When: 5 November 2020

 Objective: On this day, we bring together research, knowledge, insights and experiences related to risk & resilience.